ericstrs/p2p/report.md

 }
 ```

 Here, we first extract the salt and IV from the encrypted message which leaves us with just the ciphertext.
 Like in the `Encrypt` function, we generate the key using the shared password and salt.
 We create an AES cipher block using the key and specify the mode to be CBC. `CryptBlocks` is applied to decrypt the ciphertext accordingly.
-At this point, we are left with the plaintext with some padded information.
+At this point, we are just left with the plaintext and some padded information.
 We are able to get rid of the extra data using the `pkcs7Unpadding` function.
 We get the last byte which represents the number of bytes that needed to be padded.
 We use this value to return a slice that removes the padding.

 ```
+// pkcs7Unpadding returns a byte slice that leaves out the PKCS#7
-func pkcs7Unpadding(plaintext []byte) ([]byte, error) {
+// padding from the given plaintext. func pkcs7Unpadding(plaintext []byte) ([]byte, error) {
-  // How many bytes need to be padded? paddingSize := int(plaintext[len(plaintext)-1]) if paddingSize > len(plaintext) {
+  paddingSize := int(plaintext[len(plaintext)-1]) // bytes that were added
+  if paddingSize > len(plaintext) {
+    fmt.Printf("paddingsize= %d, length %d\n", paddingSize, len(plaintext))
     return nil, errors.New("invalid padding")
   }

-  // Returned the sliced array leaving out the padding return plaintext[:len(plaintext)-paddingSize], nil
+  return plaintext[:len(plaintext)-paddingSize], nil
 }
 ```

-Once we have successfully unpadded we are left with the original plaintext, in which it is returned to be printed out to the user.
+Once we have successfully unpadded we are left with the original plaintext.
+The plaintext is returned and printed to the user.